 Lack of rest, alcohol use, or hot weather can bring on flare-ups, so avoid these triggers.
 Attacks can come and go; you may go for a year or more without symptoms.

 How is Multiple Sclerosis Diagnosed?

 Multiple sclerosis (MS) is not an easy diagnosis.
 No specific symptoms, physical findings or laboratory tests can prove someone has MS.

 Instead, your doctor (typically a neurologist) will rule out other causes of your symptoms and complete a thorough medical history, a physical exam of your nervous system, and various tests such as:

 - magnetic resonance imaging (MRI) of the brain and spinal cord

 - an evaluation of the cerebrospinal fluid (CSF)

 - certain blood tests.

-There are many different treatment options for MS patients.
+There are many different treatment options for multiple sclerosis (MS) patients.

 Anti-inflammatory agents like prednisone are often used for acute flares in MS to lower nerve inflammation.